BarnabyShearer/email-report-checker/README.md

+# email-report-checker

-# SMTP Report Monitoring Utilities
+RFC 7489 & 8460 SMTP Report Monitoring Utilities.

 Note these are for my hobby domain, do not try running them on even moderate traffic MTAs